cireficc/rails-playground/README.md

 This is a bit trickier, but nothing extremely difficult.

 1. `rails new my_app_name -d postgresql` - generates a new Rails application (folders, files, etc.) with the name *my_app_name*, using PostgreSQL database
+2. `sudo service postgresql start` - Start PostgreSQL so that Rails can use it
-2. `rake db:create` - creates the PostgreSQL database
+3. `rake db:create` - creates the PostgreSQL database

     Oh no, an error: